LaikaN57/cmpe195_lazitech/doc_README.txt

 How to Install LazTech
 -----------------------------------------------------------------------------------------------------------------------------------------
-This section will cover how to connect LazTech to the your computer/laptop
+This section will cover how to connect LazTech to the your computer/laptop.
+Additionally you can check out https://youtu.be/-Xdjq9jhwUo for an instructional video.

 1. Set-up LazTech (see "How to Set-up LazTech Hardware" Section)
 2. Calibrate LazTech (see "How to Calibrate LazTech Mirrors and Optical Lens Head" Section)